Post-operative rehab

 Liam McNally

-To get the best results from your Orthopaedic surgery, rehabilitation is very important.
-We can help you with a pre-operative exercise program and we will educate you about what happens during the surgery and the few days following in order to maximize your recovery.
+To get the best results from your orthopaedic surgery, rehabilitation is crucial.
+We can help you with a pre-operative exercise program and educate you about what to expect during the surgery and the days following to ensure a full recovery.

 While non-surgical treatments are often attempted for the initial treatment of knee injuries, there are situations where knee surgery becomes the recommended or necessary treatment.

-A person may have knee surgery to treat pain in the joint due to an injury, such as torn cartilage or a torn ligament, or to treat other conditions such as osteoarthritis.
+A person may undergo knee surgery to treat pain in the joint due to an injury, such as torn cartilage or a torn ligament, or to treat other conditions, such as osteoarthritis.

-No matter what the surgery, it is crucial to be prepared.
-While it is common knowledge that following surgery you will need a Physiotherapy prescribed rehabilitation program, fewer people are aware that they can benefit greatly from pre-habilitation programs, or exercise plans you perform before surgery.
-Making the effort to see a Physiotherapist before surgery can help you recover faster and strengthening the musculature around your hip and knee allows you to reap the benefits of rehab before the actual surgery.
+Regardless of the surgery, it is crucial to be well-prepared.
+While it is common knowledge that following surgery, you will need a Physiotherapy-prescribed rehabilitation program, few people are aware that they can benefit greatly from pre-habilitation programs or exercise plans performed before surgery.
+Making the effort to see a physiotherapist before surgery can help you recover faster.
+Strengthening the musculature around your hip and knee allows you to reap the benefits of post-op rehabilitation before the actual surgery.

-Dependent on the type of knee surgery, most cases can start Physiotherapy led rehabilitation 1 week following surgery.
-In these early days your Physiotherapist will concentrate on swelling management, gentle muscle activation and movement of the knee.
+Depending on the type of knee surgery, most cases can start post-op physiotherapy-led rehabilitation one week following surgery.
+In these early days, your physiotherapist will concentrate on swelling management, gentle muscle activation and movement of the knee.

 How long is recovery?

-Recovery in terms of returning to sport is dependent on several different factors, including neuromotor function (muscle control of the knee), the nature of the sport, and your confidence to return to sport.
-Therefore recovery is not based on a time-frame, but rather meeting functional related milestones.
+Knee surgery recovery in terms of returning to sport is dependent on several factors, including neuromotor function (muscle control of the knee), the nature of the sport, and your confidence in returning to sport.
+Ultimately, recovery is not based on a time frame, but rather on meeting function-related milestones.

 What does post-surgical rehabilitation involve?

-Your rehabilitation following knee surgery focuses on restoring full knee motion, strength, power and endurance of the muscles around the knee and entire leg.
-You will be given an exercise program to complete at home, or at the gym, that will address these factors, and progress you through to sport-specific exercises based on your goals.
+Post-op rehab following knee surgery focuses on restoring full knee motion, strength, power, and endurance of the muscles around the knee and the entire leg.
+You will be given an exercise program to complete at home or at the gym, which will address these factors and progress you through sport-specific exercises based on your goals.

-For more information book in with one of our experienced Physiotherapists.
+For more information, make an appointment with one of our experienced physiotherapists.

-The Anterior Cruciate Ligament (ACL) is one of the four main ligaments that stabilize the knee joint.
-The ACL stabilizes the femur (thigh bone) on the tibia (shin bone) and prevents forward movement and rotation of the tibia during exercises such as, jumping, pivoting and changes in direction.
+The Anterior Cruciate Ligament (ACL) is one of the four main ligaments that stabilise the knee joint.
+The ACL stabilises the femur (thigh bone) on the tibia (shin bone) and prevents forward movement and rotation of the tibia during exercises such as jumping, pivoting and changes in direction.
 Of the four major knee ligaments of the knee, an ACL injury or rupture is the most debilitating knee ligament injury.

 How long is recovery?

-Recovery in terms of returning to sport is dependent on several different factors, including knee stability, neuromotor function (muscle control of the knee), the nature of the sport, and your confidence to return to sport.
-The average time to return to sport in the most recent literature ranges from 9-12 months, with delayed participation in sport more favorable in reducing the risk of further knee injury.
+Recovery in terms of returning to sport is dependent on several factors, including knee stability, neuromotor function (muscle control of the knee), the nature of the sport, and your confidence in returning.
+The average time to return to sport in the most recent literature ranges from 9 to 12 months, with delayed participation in sport being more favourable in reducing the risk of further knee injury.

 What does ACL post-surgical rehabilitation involve?

-Your rehabilitation following ACL surgery focuses on restoring full knee motion, strength, power and endurance of the muscles around the knee and entire leg.
-You will be given an exercise program to complete at home, or at the gym, that will address these factors, and progress you through to sport-specific exercises based on your goals.
+Your rehabilitation following ACL surgery focuses on restoring full knee motion, as well as strength, power and endurance of the muscles around the knee and the entire leg.
+You will be given an exercise program to complete at home or at the gym, which will address these factors and progress you through to sport-specific exercises based on your goals.

 The hip is one of the largest weight-bearing joints in the body.
-The hip has three functions; to allow mobility of the lower limb, to transmit load between the upper body, trunk and lower limb, and to provide a stable base.
+The hip has three primary functions: to allow mobility of the lower limb, to transmit load between the upper body, trunk, and lower limb, and to provide stability.

 Surgery of the hip can be separated into hip arthroscopies and hip replacements.

 Hip replacement is an option when irreparable joint damage interferes with function and causes constant pain that is not alleviated by more conservative therapies.
-Total hip replacement is a surgery to replace the ball at the top of the thigh bone (femur) and the hip socket.
+Total hip replacement surgery replaces the ball at the top of the thigh bone (femur) and the hip socket.

-If you’ve made the big decision to get your hip replaced, don’t just go on autopilot until your surgery date rolls around.
-The right preparation can make a huge difference in making your recovery speedy and smooth.
-It is vital to make an appointment with an experienced Physiotherapist before your surgery, to start an exercise program specific to your goals and limitations.
-If you learn how to do some of the exercises before your operation, it will make them easier to do later.
+If you’ve made the big decision to undergo a hip operation, don’t just go on autopilot until your surgery date rolls around.
+Proper preparation can help you recover faster.
+It is vital to schedule an appointment with an experienced physiotherapist before your surgery to start an exercise program tailored to your goals and limitations.
+Learning the exercises in advance will ease the recovery process post-op.

 Post-op Physiotherapy starts as soon as you are able.
 Generally a Physiotherapist will guide you through some exercises 1-2 days following surgery.
 These may feel uncomfortable and tender at first, but they will help speed your recovery and diminish your postoperative pain.